 If you don’t mind sleeping in the dwellings of strangers, then couchsurfing could be the one for you.
 If you’re travelling alone and want to make new friends and find out more about the local culture from actual locals then there’s no better way than shacking up with one.
 Added benefits are you won’t have to give up your home comforts as you’ll actually be in someone’s home.

 Try Couchsurfing.com for hosts.
 They also hold regular events in your host location and so you can make even more new friends to share your travel stories with.

 4. Teach English Abroad

 If you’re not too daunted by the thought of teaching, you could always take your English skills abroad.
 This is one of the best travel jobs out there and it can be extremely rewarding if you work hard enough.
 The pay can also be pretty decent depending where you decide to teach.
 You may even get lucky and get free bed and board with your job too!
-The most popular places to teach English include Thailand, China and Japan and, unlike some of the other ways to travel the world for free, you will get paid for this one.
+The most popular places to teach English include Thailand, China, Japan and, unlike some of the other ways to travel the world for free, you will get paid for this one.
 If you’re going to be teaching abroad, make sure you check Pharmavaccs.co.uk for information on vaccines you may need before you leave.
 Although it’s hard work, there will be time for exploring your new location and immersing yourself in local traditions and culture.

 See the British Council website for more information on becoming a Language Assistant.

 5. Become an instructor

 This is one that I totally can’t do as I have little to no skills in anything remotely activity based.
 But if you do – skiing, surfing, climbing, etc – then you might be able to bag a job abroad teaching someone else to do the thing you love the best.
 I think this works particularly well if you fancy doing a ski season (just the apres ski for me, please).
 Again, you’ll get paid for this one and still have plenty of free time for exploring.